 2020 Lyceum Program Organizers

 Danielle is originally from Philadelphia, Pennsylvania.
-She complete a B.A. in both Philosophy and Psychology at Roger Williams University, where she received the "Dr. Rodolphe-Louis Herbert Award for Excellence in Philosophy".
-Danielle is currently a third-year graduate student here at the University of Iowa, and her main area of interest involves the intersection between philosophy of mind, philosophy of psychology/neuroscience, and philosophy of education.
-Her current research focuses on the nature of "self" with an eye towards the unique, and often overlooked, experiences of those with mental illnesses.
+She completed a B.A. in both Philosophy and Psychology at Roger Williams University, where she received the "Dr. Rodolphe-Louis Herbert Award for Excellence in Philosophy".
+She is currently a fourth-year graduate student here at the University of Iowa, and her area of interest involves the intersection between philosophy of mind, philosophy of psychology/neuroscience, and philosophy of education.
+Her current research focuses on the nature of "self" with an eye towards the unique, and often overlooked, experiences of those with mental illness.
 Danielle is incredibly passionate about teaching and has taught students ages 3 and up, in a number of different settings and covering a wide array of material.

 2020 Program Organizer

 Cassie Finley is from Bend, Oregon.
 She received her B.A. in Philosophy with a thesis on Aristotle’s psychology from Pacific University in Portland, Oregon in 2018.
-Cassie is continuing to pursue her research interests in ancient philosophy, with a focus on ancient theories of mind and metaphysics.
-She just completed her first year in the University of Iowa’s philosophy PhD program.
+Cassie is a second-year graduate student, continuing to pursue her research interests in ancient philosophy, with a focus on ancient theories of mind and metaphysics.
 She has secondary interests in the portrayal of philosophical concepts in literature, in playing the violin, and taking her old dog, Molly, for walks.

 Program Founders, Innovators, & Instructors